On a mean-field Pontryagin minimum principle for stochastic optimal control: Introduction

 The remainder of the paper is structured as follows.
 The following Section \ref{sec:math} summarizes key mathematical results for finite horizon optimal control problems at the level of the underlying HJB and Fokker--Planck equations \cite{Carmona,Pavliotis2016}.
-The novel mean-field formulation of the PMP is provided in Section \ref{sec:Hamiltonian} starting from an Eulerian variational perspective in terms of the HJB equation.
-Following \cite{Salmon88,holmI}, the arising action functional is subsequently transformed into a Lagrangian formulation with trajectories following mean-field Hamiltonian ODEs.
+The novel mean-field formulation of the PMP is provided in Section \ref{sec:Hamiltonian} starting from an Eulerian perspective in terms of suitable Hamiltonian partial differential equations (PDEs).
+Following \cite{Salmon88,holmI}, the arising Hamiltonian functional is subsequently transformed into a Lagrangian formulation with trajectories following mean-field Hamiltonian ODEs.
 The infinite horizon optimal control problem is treated in Section \ref{sec:discounted}.
 Here the key result is a pair of forward mean-field ODEs, which asymptotically deliver the desired closed loop control law.
-A number of numerical approximation techniques are discussed in Section \ref{sec:implementation}; including an approximation based on discrete Schr\"odinger bridges \cite{MarshallCoifman,WR20} as outlined in Section \ref{sec:DM}.
-The mean-field formulation is tested for two infinite horizon discounted cost (\ref{eq:costJ infinite}) optimal control problems in Section \ref{sec:experiments}.
-The first example is provided by a controlled inverted pendulum \cite{Meyn} while the second example is provided by a controlled Lorenz-63 system \cite{KK24}.
+The proposed formulations are discussed in the context of linear control problems in Section \ref{sec:linear}.
+Several numerical approximation techniques are discussed in Section \ref{sec:implementation}; including an approximation based on discrete Schr\"odinger bridges \cite{MarshallCoifman,WR20} as outlined in Section \ref{sec:DM}.
+The McKean--Pontryagin formulation is tested for two low dimensional infinite horizon discounted cost (\ref{eq:costJ infinite}) optimal control problems in Section \ref{sec:experiments}.
+The first example is provided by a controlled inverted pendulum \cite{Meyn} while the second example concerns a controlled Lorenz-63 system \cite{KK24}.
+The third numerical example in Section \ref{sec:num_IP2} presents results from an implementation of the McKean--Pontryagin formulation in a receding horizon setting applied again to a controlled inverted pendulum.
+The final example demonstrates the applicability of our approach to the $40$ dimensional Lorenz-96 system \cite{lorenz96}.